-"Shooter is down" after reported shooting at Houston's Lakewood church, sheriff says
+"Shooter is down" after reported shooting at Houston's Lakewood Church, sheriff says

-HOUSTON - Police are on the scene of a reported shooting in the area of a Houston church Sunday afternoon.
+HOUSTON - Police are on the scene of a reported shooting at a Houston church Sunday afternoon.

-According to Harris County Sheriff Ed Gonzalez, the reported shooting happened in the 3700 block of the Southwest Freeway, at or around Lakewood Church.
+According to Harris County Sheriff Ed Gonzalez, the reported shooting happened in the 3700 block of the Southwest Freeway, at Lakewood Church.

 Gonzalez said on social media the "shooter is down;" however, he added that it does appear that deputies fired shots, rather that other agencies fired.